 We begin with a night of camping near Mammoth Lakes with dinner prepared by your guide around a campfire.
 The next day we board the shuttle up to the Agnew Meadows and begin our hiking tour along headwaters of the San Joaquin River and the Thousand Lakes area.
 After passing into Yosemite National Park, we spend some time in the spectacular Lyell Canyon before picking up a resupply in Tuolumne Meadows.

-Then we continue along the John Muir Trail towards Cathedral Lakes area before hiking down past the amazing vistas of Clouds Rest and on to our Half Dome basecamp.
-We hike up the historic "cable route" to the summit of Half Dome or to the Summit of Cloud's Rest..
-After hiking Half Dome or Cloud's Rest, we descend down the famous Mist Trail into Yosemite Valley.
+Then we continue along the John Muir Trail towards Cathedral Lakes area before hiking down to our Cloud’s Rest basecamp.
+We hike up to the Summit of spectacular Cloud's Rest..
+After hiking Cloud's Rest, we descend down the famous Mist Trail into Yosemite Valley.

 Along the way we enjoy tranquil alpine lakes, whispering pine forests, great food and good company!
 Not to mention the summit of Yosemite's most sought after peaks.
 You're accomplishing a section of the John Muir Trail while seeing the best of the Yosemite High Country.
 A great hike for those who want to hike the John Muir Trail but don't have to the time for the entire 200 miles.

 Food, Equipment & Lodging

 We provide breakfast lunch, dinner and snacks prepared by your guide and backcountry chef from the time we meet till we part ways.
 We like to call our food "backcountry gourmet" which includes vegetables as well as freshly baked goods.